 NATIONAL DAY OF THE DEPLOYED

-National Day of the Deployed honors all of the brave men and woman who have been deployed, are sacrificing, or have sacrificed their lives to defend our country.
-The day also acknowledges their families who are separated from them during deployment and the sacrifices they make in order for their family members to serve our country.
+The designation recognizes all of the brave military personnel who have been deployed, are sacrificing, or have sacrificed their lives to defend our country.
+It also acknowledges their families who are separated from them during deployment and the sacrifices they make in order for their family members to serve our country.

-HOW TO OBSERVE
+HOW TO OBSERVE DAY OF THE DEPLOYED

 Use #DayOfTheDeployed to post on social media.